payriff-com/payriff-examples/README.md

  set amount in human readable fromat and  set approve, cancel, decline urls as a result you will have two request to that urls one GET for redirect page then POST to send payment information.

-# Unoffical Examples and guids
+# Unoffical Examples and guides
 1. https://github.com/nasimic/payriff